RiccardoPeron/competitions-music-analysis/README.md

-# disney-ost-analysis
+# competition-music-analysis

-Analysis of the soundtrack of disney movies form 1930 to present
+Analysis of the evolution of the partecipating song in the competition of Sanremo (IT) and Eurovision (EU)

 ## Setup